-The Senate has passed the Great American Outdoors Act which includes funding for the Land and Water Conservation Fund!
+The House just joined the Senate in passing the Great American Outdoors Act, which includes full and permanent funding for the Land and Water Conservation Fund!

-NVOBC thanks Senator Cortez Masto and Senator Rosen for your dedication to public lands.
-It is so important to have Senators who understand that funding the outdoors means supporting our communities and our economies
+NVOBC thanks Representatives Dina Titus, Mark Amodei, Susie Lee and Steven Horsford, as well as Senator Catherine Cortez Masto and Senator Jacky Rosen, for your dedication to our public lands.
+You understand that funding the outdoors means supporting our communities and our economies.

 Rep. Dina Titus, Congressional District 1, (702) 220-9823

 Rep. Mark Amodei, Congressional District 2, (775)686-5760

 Rep. Susie Lee, Congressional District 3, (702) 963-9336

 Rep. Steven Horsford, Congressional District 4, (702) 963-9360

 As Nevada moves to diversify our economy and attract more employers to our state, we need to protect programs that grow and maintain our outdoor recreation industry.

 Without the Land and Water Conservation Fund, our state would lose key funding for parks and recreational areas all Nevadans know and love.
 This program isn't funded through taxpayer dollars, but through offshore drilling fees, and for every $1 invested in LWCF, local economies see an estimated $4 return.